Grand Palais Immersif, located in the heart of Paris, combines a historical site’s grandeur with innovative technology.

 - Grand Palais Immersif tickets

-- How to go to Grand Palais Immersif
+- Best time to visit Grand Palais Immersif

 - Grand Palais Immersif artworks